 Growth cycles

-PRO TIP!
 The growth cycle also affects how long a lash lift will look fresh on the customer.

 Lashes have a life cycle consisting of three phases: the active growth phase (anagen), the transition phase (catagen), and the resting phase (telogen).
 After telogen, the lash falls out, and the life cycle resumes with a new lash in the anagen phase.
 The daily growth rate of a lash is 0.12-0.15 mm.
-The length of a lash rarely exceeds 13 mm, as the growth rate is slower and the anagen phase much shorter than in hair.
+The length of a lash is less than 13 mm, as the growth rate is slower and the anagen phase is much shorter than in hair.

-- Anagen phase is also called the growth phase.
+1. The Anagen phase is also called the growth phase.
 This is the phase when lashes are actively growing, and it lasts between 30 and 60 days.
 Only about 40 percent of the upper lashes and 15 percent of the lower lashes are in the anagen phase at any given time.
 Each lash will grow to a specific length and then stop.

 Growth directions

-Lashes grow either upwards, more or less straight, or downwards.
+Lashes grow either upwards, more or less straight or downwards.
 The growth direction of lashes determines the exposure time for curling lotions and the recommended curl choices for extensions:

 Before straightening; Photo credit: https://www.instagram.com/winkdbyannie/